yakivy/jam/README.md

 `JamConfig` is a dependent type, so any brew methods that is called from `myjam` object should automatically resolve implicit config without additional imports.

 ### Roadmap
+- fix error message on vacancy for `brewF`
 - extract annotation pattern (instead of hardcoded `javax.inject.Inject`) for constructor selection to macro config
 - extract method pattern (instead of hardcoded `apply`) for companion constructor selection to macro config
 - resolve generic apply method if generics are the same to class constructor